-Aboriginal Dreaming Stories -
+Aboriginal Art Dreaming Stories - The Rainbow Serpent

 Long ago in the Dreaming the earth was silent and the giant Rainbow Serpent slept in the darkness.
 All the animals were asleep inside her waiting to be born.
 Then one day the Rainbow Serpent woke up and emerged from the darkness to wind her way across the land.
 As she slithered back and forth, her massive body carved out the mountains and valleys, creating hollows for the lakes and channels for the rivers.